Daily readings

 30And say: If we had been in the days of our Fathers, we would not have been partakers with them in the blood of the prophets.

-31Therefore you are people giving testimony against yourselves, that you are the sons of them that killed the prophets.
+31Therefore you are witnesses against yourselves, that you are the sons of them that killed the prophets.

 32Fill you up then the measure of your fathers.